-Lisel Loy is the director of BPC’s Prevention Initiative, which seeks to reduce obesity and chronic disease, and their associated health care costs, through constructive engagement with public and private stakeholders across multiple sectors.
+Lisel Loy is BPC’s vice president of programs and director of its Prevention Initiative, which seeks to reduce obesity and chronic disease, and their associated health care costs, through constructive engagement with public and private stakeholders across multiple sectors.

 An attorney with more than 20 years of experience in policy and politics, Loy helped establish BPC’s first project, the National Commission on Energy Policy, and served as the commission’s deputy director from 2002 to 2006.